 I work on algorithmic statistics and machine learning, with particular emphases on probabilistic models, interactive learning, and privacy.
 See my recent papers for examples of projects I've worked on.
 Most of my work involves algorithmic design and theoretical analysis, as motivated by problems in applied machine learning and statistics.

-If you are a current (or already admitted) Columbia student and are interested in discussing a project with me, please feel free to contact me via e-mail or drop by my office.
+If you are a current (or already admitted) Columbia student and are interested in discussing a project with me, please feel free to contact me via e-mail or visit me during office hours.